 From 2010 on, I have spent about five weekends a year at local lakes and water-related events.
 In 2011 I was in Borkum for one week and took part in ZWRD-K. I completed my Fachausbildung Wasserrettungsdienst in mid 2012 and in September 2012 I passed the coxswain examination.

 Back in 2010 I started to teach lifeguarding and swimming to youths, so I am used to organise and conduct one course per season.
-In addition to that I hold occasional first-aid courses that are associated with the examinations for lifesaving badges and mandatory for our active lifeguards.
+Since January 2015, I hold the Lehrschein.
+In addition to that I give occasional first-aid courses that are associated with the examinations for lifesaving badges and mandatory for our active lifeguards.
 This is the complete (and growing) list:

 - Season 2014/15: Trainer for Seepferdchen; Assistant for DRSA Silber/Gold